clayton33/cruisePlanningStatic/README.md

 3. Set working directories.
 Since you'll be pulling this from Github, it doesn't require you to change anything, unless things are added on your end.

-4. Enter the start date for the mission:
-  a. `s <- ISOdate(2019, 10, 05, 18)` start date and time for mission (Year, month, day, 24hr time)
+4. Enter the start date for the mission `s <- ISOdate(2019, 10, 05, 18)` start date and time for mission (Year, month, day, 24hr time)

-5. You would specify your input file held in the route directory:
-  a. `file <- "AZMPFall_2020_config_02.csv"`
+5. You would specify your input file held in the route directory `file <- "AZMPFall_2020_config_02.csv"`

 6. This section uses a bit of script was borrowed and modified by Jay Choi.